Ranvijaykumar9708/Weather_app/README.md

 ### Important Note:- I have not shared open weather api_key publically because if i'll then that key will not work so i'm sharing you on whatsapp you can create .env file in this project folder and just page following content.
 1. *Create .env file and page this code

-``bash
+- API_KEY=api_key

-API_KEY=api_key //actual api key which i have shared on whatsapp or you can create your own.
+here replace api_key with actual api key which i have shared on whatsapp or you can create your own.

 ### Project structure